Geral-Yuan/OpenGL_ParkingLot/README.md

 Liu Yiming and Yuan Jiale finished part 2--interstellar parking lot and give some proposals on part 1.

-Gan hanyu and Liu Jiale designed and worked on part 1--regular parking lot and later Liu Yiming finished it.
+Gan hanyu and Liu Jiaren designed and worked on part 1--regular parking lot and later Liu Yiming finished it.

+Liu Jiaren finished part1 of README and Yuan Jiale finished part2 of README.

 ## Description of the project